Battles of Lexington and Concord: British advance to Concord

 After the shots were fired, the Regulars charged forward with bayonets.
 Eight Lexington men were killed, and ten were wounded.
 The only British casualty was a soldier who was wounded in the thigh.
-One wounded man, Prince Estabrook, was a Black slave serving in the militia.
+One wounded man, Prince Estabrook, was an enslaved Black man serving in the militia.

 Pitcairn's companies got beyond their officers' control in part because they were unaware of the purpose of the day's mission.
 They began firing in different directions and preparing to enter private homes.
 Colonel Smith, who was arriving with the remaining Regulars, heard musket fire and rode forward to see the action.
 He found a drummer and ordered him to beat assembly.
 The grenadiers arrived on the scene soon thereafter.
 Order was restored among the British soldiers and the column reformed and marched toward Concord.